Skip to content

 ETag and If-None-Match

-ETag, If-None-Match and HTTP Status 304 Not Modified are handled automatically, as well as support for HEAD requests returning only headers with information about the files.
+ETag, If-None-Match and HTTP Status 304 Not Modified responses are handled automatically, as well as support for HEAD requests returning only headers with information about the files.

 Configurable Cache-Control